OdinsPlasmaRifle/old.odinsplasmarifle.github.io/_posts/2015-09-20-vagrant-on-arch-linux-part-1.md

 Save and exit the file.
 This new file will simply probe the modules every time Arch starts up.

-This finishes teh first step of installing Vagrant.
+This finishes the first step of installing Vagrant.
 You should now have a fully functional Vagrant installation with all the necessary VirtualBox files and kernel modules.

 * * *

-See **Part 2** of this guide to learn how to set up an Ubuntu virtual box using Vagrant.
+See [Part 2]({% post_url 2015-09-20-vagrant-on-arch-linux-part-2 %}) of this guide to learn how to set up an Ubuntu virtual box using Vagrant.

 ###Further reading: